macchiato-framework/macchiato-framework.github.io/macchiato-docs/resources/templates/md/docs/configuration.md

 When the `conf` environment variable is not present, the library will look for a file called `config.edn` at the location where the app was run.

-When a configuration file is found, it will be deep merged on top of the configuration read from the envrionment.
+When a configuration file is found, it will be deep merged on top of the configuration read from the environment.